itsmostafa/certified-aws-developer-associate-notes/3-aws-serverless/apigateway.md

 ## Security and IAM Permissions

 -IAM Permissions:
-    - Create an IAM policy if other AWS services access the API Gateway from the same account
+    - We should create an IAM policy if other AWS services access the API Gateway from the same account
-    - Leverage "Sig v4" capability where IAM credentials are in headers
+    - We can leverage "Sig v4" capability where IAM credentials are in headers
     - Authentication = IAM | Authorization = IAM Policy
     - Resource policies:
         - Set policy on the API Gateway and set who can access it